Local Lorentz Transformation and Mass-Energy Relation of Spinor: Local Lorentz transformation Laws for classical parameters

-{\bf Remarks 3.} {\em When the field is not at the particle state, the covariant integrands will depend on the proper time $\bar X^0$, so the calculation (\ref{*2.19}) becomes invalid in general cases, and consequently the relations (\ref{*2.14})-(\ref{*2.16}) usually hold approximately unless the integrand satisfies the conservation law similar to (\ref{*2.5}).}
+{\bf Remarks 3.} { When the spinor is not at the particle state, the covariant integrands will depend on the proper time $\bar x^0$, so the calculation (\ref{*2.19}) becomes approximate in general cases, and consequently the relations (\ref{*2.14})-(\ref{*2.16}) usually hold only approximately unless the integrand satisfies the conservation law similar to (\ref{*2.5}).}

-In some text books, the relations (\ref{*2.14})-(\ref{*2.16}) are directly derived via Lorentz transformation of the integrands and volume element relation This calculation is only an approximation in general cases, because (\ref{*2.20}) is just spatial volume, it suffers from the problem of simultaneity.
-However, this approximation is accurate enough for classical mechanics of normal particles such as electron and proton, because in this case the constant mass $\mu$ is much larger then energy exchanged with the environment.
-The calculation in the next section will show this feature.

-Usually, the proper parameters have very simple form.
-For any true vector, it always takes the form $\bar I^\mu=(\bar I^0,0,0,0)$, then we get